Sensory therapy for Alzheimer’s reduces agitation

-It’s difficult to stand by and watch your older adult with Alzheimer’s or dementia live with anxiety, agitation, or anger.
-A good way to calm and soothe without using medication is to use sensory therapy.
+It’s difficult to stand by and watch your older adult with Alzheimer’s disease or dementia live with anxiety, agitation, or anger.

-We found 6 simple, fun, and inexpensive sensory activities that your older adult will love.
+We found 6 simple, fun, and inexpensive sensory activities for dementia that your older adult will love.

 1. DIY aquarium sensory bag